haskell-perf/graphs/results/SPACE.md

 ABSTRACT:
+(Based on an average of the ratio between largest benchmarks)

- * Containers was 13.67 times lighter than Alga
+ * Containers was 18.92 times lighter than Alga
- * Hash-Graph was 13.16 times lighter than Alga
+ * Hash-Graph was 11.91 times lighter than Alga
- * Fgl was 7.02 times lighter than Alga
+ * Fgl was 6.60 times lighter than Alga

-## hasEdge
+## vertexList

-Descritpion: Test if the given edge is in the graph (with arguments both in the graph and not in the graph (where applicable))
+Description: Produce a list of the vertices in the graph

 ### Mesh
 <TABLE>